sakilmurad/edafternew/docs/seller-profile/account-settings/seller-profile.md

 ---

 # Seller Profile on GeM
-This section will show you summary of your Personal Profile with GeM.
+This section will show you a summary of your Personal Profile with GeM.
 You can't change anything.

 ![Seller Profile](/img/doc/seller-profile.jpg)